Best 3 Person Tents

-Of course, perhaps the most important storage compartment of a tent is its vestibule.
-Think of a vestibule as the mudroom of the tent as it provides extra space for your gear.
+Of course, perhaps the most important storage compartment is its vestibule.
+Think of a vestibule as the mudroom as it provides extra space for your gear.
 As vestibules are built in the front and on the sides, they can be used to keep your gear dry.

-Raise your hand if you enjoy spending 30 minutes setting up a tent.
-Assumingly, zero people raised their hands as not too many people will enjoy when a tent takes longer than a few minutes to assemble.
+Raise your hand if you enjoy spending 30 minutes setting it up.
+Assumingly, zero people raised their hands as not too many people will enjoy when it takes longer than a few minutes to assemble.
 Now, practice does make perfect and over time, you will get faster and more efficient at setting it up.
 Still, it should not be a convoluted process, to begin with.
 The set up should be as intuitive as possible and easy ways to do so are with color coding and as few steps as possible.
 Of course, you can always assemble the tent in your backyard to get the hang of it first; this not being a bad idea at all.

-As for the structure of the tent, you can look for simple features such as how many doors you want and how large you want them to be.
+As for the structure, you can look for simple features such as how many doors you want and how large you want them to be.

-By the same token, you need to also assess the ventilation of the tent.
-No matter what season you are using your tent in, condensation build-up can be a disaster and you want the air to be breathable.
+By the same token, you need to also assess the ventilation.
+No matter what season you are using it in, condensation build-up can be a disaster and you want the air to be breathable.
 Clearly, mesh panels can assist with this as air passes easily through the mesh.
 But, some tents will be made with breathable nylon which can also assist in breathability.

 Of course, this leads to another thought and that is what the “mm” rating for a waterproof coating really means.
 For example, you may see a 1200mm coating or 1500mm coating.
 This number is indicative of the level of waterproofness that a fabric possesses.
 To elaborate, take for example 1200mm.
 Essentially, this would withstand a 1200mm column of water for more than a minute.

-Taking care of a tent really is not that hard but you need to understand, you can very quickly become the death of your tent.
+Taking care of a product such as this really is not that hard but you need to understand, you can very quickly become the death of your tent.
 The manner in which you care for it can either prolong its life or completely destroy its effectiveness.
 Here are a few mistakes to avoid as if you fall victim to them, your tent is going to suffer.
-First off, and this is common sense, stake down your tent as it will blow away if you do not.
+First off, and this is common sense, stake it down as it will blow away if you do not.
 It seems stupidly obvious but it also can be easy to forget.
 Also, avoid storing food inside of it as this will draw critters and perhaps even wild animals.

 Oh, another thing, never store it when it is damp or wet.
 Proper storage will be alluded to in a brief while but this is an important note to bring up anyway.
 Storing it wet can cause mold and mildew to grow due to the moisture build-up.
 Lastly, keep it out of the sun for extended periods as it can suffer from ultraviolet light damage.

-Sometimes but not always, manufacturers will include a footprint with their tent.
+Sometimes but not always, manufacturers will include a footprint with.
 If they do not, though, it may be in your interest to look into them.
-Footprints are used underneath tents and it not only keeps the bottom of the tent clean but it can also protect it from abrasions and tears.
-As if this was not enough to convince you to buy them, they can also be a great minimalist alternative to the actual tent itself.
+Footprints are used underneath tents and it not only keeps the bottom clean but it can also protect it from abrasions and tears.
+As if this was not enough to convince you to buy them, they can also be a great minimalist alternative to the actual product itself.

-By utilizing the footprint, fly, and poles, you can decrease the weight of the overall tent but still be provided with the shelter you need.
+By utilizing the footprint, fly, and poles, you can decrease the weight but still be provided with the shelter you need.
 Not all tents can do this but some can and it is a great idea for backpackers looking to save as much weight as possible.

 This is actually something that has not been addressed yet and while it is important, it is not as critical as you might think.
 First off, you will see a season rating when you are looking at a specific tent.
-Typically, it will either be a three season tent or four season tent.
-If it is a three season tent, that means it is designed and optimized for spring, summer, and fall.
+Typically, it will either be a three season tent or more.
+If it is a three season, that means it is designed and optimized for spring, summer, and fall.
 Whether the poles are aluminum or fiberglass is sort of irrelevant as neither is sufficient to handle the rigorous nature of winter.

-That would then mean that four season tents are made for all four seasons, right?
+That would then mean that multi-season tents are made for all of the seasons, right?
 Well, they are designed to handle winter weather that is for sure.
-But to say they are designed for all four seasons is not accurate.
+But to say they are designed for all of the different seasons is not quite accurate.
 Due to their weight and rugged nature, they are not ideal for summer use.
 Their ventilation capabilities are not great and they will not be light in the slightest.
 For the most part, four-season tents are really only good for one season, ironically.